4. Like a date?

 “I’d like to see you at the meetings too.
 Your children are a part of the school after all and you should get involved.
 Text me what you plan on baking, yeah?”

-I shuffle sideways to hide my face from Max, “Yes.
+I shuffle sideways to hide my face from Mason, “Yes.
 I will.”

 “Are you sure?”